GavinMaisel/TestPlanExample/README.md

+# Test Plan Example
-# Examples of Automated Tests written in Gherkin (Given/When/Then) format
+- Tests are written in Gherkin (Given/When/Then) format
+- Test scenarios can be automated
-### These tests can act as a Product Catalog of existing business functionality
+- Tests can also serve as a Product Catalog of existing business functionality

-# Login UI Tests
+## Login UI Tests

-## Login_Success_Desktop
+### Login_Success_Desktop

     Given I am an existing user who is logged out on desktop